Amado Boudou: Early life and career

 Amado Boudou was born in Buenos Aires, in 1962.
 His father, also named Amado, was born to a French immigrant from Aveyron named Aimé, and this became a nickname for both.
 He was raised in the ocean-front city of Mar del Plata and enrolled in the National University of Mar del Plata, where he received a degree in economics, in 1986; described by acquaintances as a sociable type and fond of the bass guitar, he helped produce a number of rock concerts in Mar del Plata in his days as a student, including a festival attended by 15,000 spectators.

 Boudou attended graduate courses in economics and was awarded a master's degree in economics by a private institution, the Argentine Macroeconomic Studies Center (CEMA), which is well known locally for its support of neo-liberal and free market policies.
 Boudou was then brought in as a salesman by Venturino Ehisur S.A. (a local sanitation services company).
 Following his role in securing a number of lucrative hospital contracts for the company, he was named general manager in 1992 of their government contracts office.
 The company closed, however, when one of its top municipal clients terminated the contract in 1995.
 He then co-founded Ecoplata S.A., another sanitation services firm, and acted as its project manager; Ecoplata was awarded sanitation contracts by the resort cities of Villa Gesell and Pinamar.
 He married Daniela Andriuolo in 1993, but they were divorced five years later; they had no children.

 Boudou entered public service in 1998, when he was named to the Comptroller's Office of the National Social Security Administration (ANSES) by Economy Minister Roque Fernández (a fellow CEMA alumnus), and in February 2001, he was named that office's general manager.
-The election of Justicialist Party candidate Juan Pablo de Jesús as Mayor of the sea-side La Costa District resulted in Boudou's appointment as Finance Secretary for the popular resort district, which the policy maker accepted.
+The election of Justicialist Party candidate Juan Pablo de Jesús as Mayor of the seaside La Costa District resulted in Boudou's appointment as Finance Secretary for the popular resort district, which the policy maker accepted.

 The Finance Secretary subscribed to the 2005 Federal Housing Plan promulgated by President Néstor Kirchner, a decision which made La Costa eligible for 486 low-income housing units.
 The contract, awarded to local builder Cantera FC in May 2005 for nearly US$10 million, was followed by Boudou's return to the ANSES, in January 2006.
 The Cantera FC contract resulted in an administrative debacle, however, when the builder abandoned the works in June 2007, having by then received over US$7 million in payments (for which the Mayor never initiated litigation).